Power set: Subsets of limited cardinality

 The set of subsets of S of cardinality less than or equal to κ is sometimes denoted by P_{κ}(S) or [S]^{κ}, and the set of subsets with cardinality strictly less than κ is sometimes denoted P<κ(S) or [S]<κ.
 Similarly, the set of non-empty subsets of S might be denoted by P_{≥1}(S) or ^{+}(S).

 Power object

 A set can be regarded as an algebra having no nontrivial operations or defining equations.
-From this perspective, the idea of the power set of X as the set of subsets of X generalizes naturally to the subalgebras of an algebraic structure or algebra.
+From this perspective, the concept of the power set of X as the set of all subsets of X generalizes naturally to the set to all subalgebras of an algebraic structure or algebra.

 The power set of a set, when ordered by inclusion, is always a complete atomic Boolean algebra, and every complete atomic Boolean algebra arises as the lattice of all subsets of some set.
 The generalization to arbitrary algebras is that the set of subalgebras of an algebra, again ordered by inclusion, is always an algebraic lattice, and every algebraic lattice arises as the lattice of subalgebras of some algebra.
 So in that regard, subalgebras behave analogously to subsets.